 After an estimated six hours drive, they arrived in a forest at the Croatian-Bosnian border.
 The interviewee located the push-back to the South of Zeljava (CRO) around the coordinates 44.828267, 15.7520597.
 The men were told to get off the vans and to walk over the border into Bosnia.
 The respondent started walking with three Somalians.

 “There was wind and rain.
 I was very wet, also my leg was wet.
 And my leg and my foot hurt a lot.
 It was dangerous to walk in the forest, very steep.”

 After a while, they found a road, and after an estimated three hours walk, they reached Bihac (BiH).
 It was already dark by that time.
-The next day March 27, 2019, H. took a bus to Sarajevo.
+The next day March 27, 2019, the respondent took a bus to Sarajevo.